 Level 3 PETbc Accredited Dog Behaviour Diploma

 The Dog Behaviour Diploma courses are written from a neutral standpoint, offering the latest info and studies, the newest understanding of social structure in dogs, and debating hot topics such as dominance in dogs.
-With thorough chapters on everything from Operant conditioning, including clicker training, to the principles and techniques of Cesar Millan, there is something for everyone.
 This course will get you thinking about dogs and dog behaviour like never before.

 This course is unique for many reasons.
 It is the first dog behaviour course to study and consider both Positive Reward Training and its application in the human-dog relationship, and the more physical world of dog behaviour between dogs.
 Find yourself immersed in the debate of topics such as pack structure, appeasement gestures, the need for an authority figure, and the relevant scientific studies.
 Do dogs act?
 Is dominance actually insecurity?
 Is all aggression fear based?
 Does dominance even exist?